 The Runway Safety Checklist allows users to assess their level of runway safety, ask how they can improve runway safety and increase their knowledge on factors that are important to runway safety.
 Although versions of the checklist exist for individual areas such as ATC, it would be beneficial for users to download the full version to gain a better understanding of the factors affecting runway safety for the other parties—for example, pilots and Airports.

 - Runway Safety for Airports video

 Airservices has worked with the AAA to develop a short video for airports highlighting some of the key considerations to improve runway safety.

-Airservices considers runway safety one of its highest priorities as it remains one of the most serious threats to aviation safety.
-Improving runway safety, therefore, is a key focus of Airservices.
+International Civil Aviation Organization (ICAO) and Airservices consider runway safety to be one of their highest priorities as it remains one of the most serious threats to aviation safety.

 Improving runway safety involves considering all runway related incidents, including:

 - runway confusion.

 ICAO has released a Runway Safety iKit that allows users to access runway safety educational products developed by its runway safety partners including Civil Air Navigation Services Organisation (CANSO), International Air Transport Association, Airports Council International, Federal Aviation Administration, International Federation of Air Line Pilots Association and Aircraft Owners and Pilots Association.

 Runway safety maturity checklist

 Airservices has worked with CANSO and industry workgroups to develop a Runway Safety Maturity Checklist that is designed to be used by Air Navigation Service Providers, airlines, airport operators, regulators and Aeronautical Telecommunication and Radio Navigation providers to benchmark their levels of maturity with regard to managing runway safety risks.
 In addition to the downloadable version of the checklist below, organisations are able to complete the survey online by emailing a request for access to firstname.lastname@example.org